-We’ve pulled together the main points made by the speakers, who are listed at the foot of this post.
+I’ve pulled together the main points made by the speakers, who are listed at the foot of this post.

 Organisations engage in open innovation when they understand that not all of the expertise they need to develop new projects, services and initiatives lies within their staff.
 By collaborating with outside experts, organisations can access fresh ideas and insight to help develop.
 Companies such as Procter & Gamble (P&G), Unilever and Orange are already engaging in open innovation and reaping benefits.

 Understandably, it can seem risky to bring people into the depths of your R&D department.
 You need to establish trust and a business model, considering the potential return on investment and discussing intellectual property.